-Although behavior change occurs in a continuum, researchers have identified stages of self-change in some behaviors such as quitting smoking.
-Let us embark on this journey starting from 37 years ago: 1983.
+Although behaviour change occurs in a continuum, researchers have identified stages of self-change in some behaviours such as quitting smoking.
+Let us embark on this journey starting 37 years ago: In 1983.

 1983: “Stages of change”